caihua-yin/cicd/README.md

 - haproxy: 8000

 # TODO
-- use random port for store and fibonacci
 - explore alerting feature of grafana
 - use grafana API to auto create data source and dashboard
-- create retention policy to influxdb
+- use random port for store and fibonacci